garywill/bblsandbox/README.md

 # Box-in-box Linux Sandbox

-A fully customizable, endlessly-nestable Linux sandbox.
-Box-in-box Linux (BBL).
+A Linux sandbox tool that allows unlimited nesting. (**BBL**, short for Box-in-box Linux).

 > Early-stage project — free to try and read the code.
 Note: runtime strings and code comments are currently not in English.

 ## Overview

+- You can run "untrusted" and "semi-trusted" apps in different layers of one sandbox.
+Every layer's isolation degree is configurable.

+- Arbitrary nesting.
+Unlike other tools, this tool focus on a smooth sub-namespace nesting experience.
+You can create a tree of layer-on-layer containers as you like

-- No install.
+- Single-file script.
+Copy as you like, edit options at file head and run.
+No install.
 Minimal dependencies.

-Single-file Python script.
-Copy as you like, tweak options and run.
+- Python script although it is, no dependencies on third-party libs.
+It uses libc to talk to Linux kernel

 - No root needed.
-No background daemon.
+No daemon.
 No host cap/suid needed.

 - No intentional traces in home or disk.
 Temp data in `/tmp` deleted automatically

 - PID namespace covers children — easy to kill whole sandbox tree.

-- Fine-grained control options.
-Every layer fully customizable.

-- Multi-layer namespaces.
-Run "untrusted" and "semi-trusted" apps in different layers.
-Nest arbitrarily.

 - Image-free: no container images to download like Docker/LXC.
 Reuse the host system’s files so tools such as vim or git don’t need to be reinstalled; user data and other paths are isolated.

 ## Why made this?
 What about its security?

-Small personal Firejail-ish experiment.
-Firejail/Bubblewrap and even `unshare` don't expose some low-level knobs I wanted.
-I built this to learn about kernel namespaces, permissions, and to provide very fine-grained control — including nesting to arbitrary depth — for scenarios other tools don’t cover.
+I call it a Firejail alternative.
+Firejail/Bubblewrap and even official tool `unshare` don't expose some low-level knobs I want.
+So I built this fully controllable tool.
+Nesting to arbitrary depth is out main feature, which other tools don't provide.

 Early-stage.
 It works and you can read the code, but it has not been developed or audited by a security team.

 ## Features and Implementation Status

 - [x] No root needed.
-No background daemon.
+No daemon.
 No host cap/suid needed.
 - [x] Fully customizable nested namespaces
     - [x] Per-layer PID/mount ... ns controls
     - [x] Per-layer new rootfs and fine-grained control over filesystem path setup
-        - [x] rw mounts
-        - [x] ro mounts
+        - [x] Bind mount (rw/ro)
         - [ ] overlay
         - [x] Creation or temporary override of files (rw/ro); tmpfs directories (rw/ro)
+        - [x] symlink
     - [x] Environment variable control inside the sandbox
     - [x] UID -> 0 in some layers, back to user in others; drop caps; no_new_privs
 - [x] AppImage mount support